 It wasn’t until one day I was lying in bed with empty liquor and wine bottles lining the wall filled with urine (due to heavy isolation) that it occurred to me I had been in that place more than a few times in my life and that I was beaten – not powerless, I already knew that – I WAS BEAT.
 I had a premise, an absolute belief that I could find a way to drink and have everything I’d ever want that I had finally proven false.

 Admitting defeat is the first brick in my recovery process and it has saved my life; There is something out there that no matter how much heart, soul, mind, body, sheer will or determination I put into it– I will always lose.
-I cannot live my vision of a successful life AND drink or use at the same time.

-When I was in my first in-patient rehabilitation facility a friend of mine in recovery wrote in my journal as we parted ways, what he wrote has stuck with me to this day and I reflect upon it often –
+When I was in my first inpatient rehabilitation facility, a friend of mine in recovery wrote in my journal as we parted ways, what he wrote has stuck with me to this day and I reflect upon it often –

 “Stay sober, that way people will know the truth about Brandt.”